0src/SPlotter/README.md

 SPlotter is fully compatible with XPlotter.

 Don't open issues for things you should already know or could ask google.

+## Nonces

+A nonce is 256kb.

+1GB is 4096 nonces.

+100GB is 409600 nonces.

+1TB is 4096000 nonces.

+If you have left-over when the plotter is done its because of how your HDD manufacturer determined 1GB, Its not an error.

 ![Imgur](http://i.imgur.com/SC3rW92.png)